-Dr. Yeargain and Dr. Joseph Agyen Jr. both specialize in caring for the foot and ankle and have been treating ankle sprains for over ten years.
+Dr. Yeargain and Dr. Joseph Agyen Jr. both specialize in caring for the foot and ankle and have been treating ankle sprains in Dallas for over ten years.
 From a simple misstep to a rolled ankle on the football field, inversion ankle sprains are among the most common injuries in the world.
 If not treated correctly, ankle sprains can often lead to more serious conditions down the line, such as instability or arthritis.
 At Yeargain Foot & Ankle, our approach is always conservative, locating the issue and determining the safest, most direct path to recovery that requires the fewest changes to your lifestyle.
 This often means avoiding surgery altogether.
 However, if surgery is required, our team is trained in minimally invasive surgery that lends itself to quick and complete recovery.
 With each case that we see, YF&A will design an individual treatment protocol to suit each patient's lifestyle, helping you heal quickly, comfortably and leaving you stronger than ever before.
 For quick, effective relief from ankle sprains, call or schedule a same or next-day appointment online today.

 Inversion ankle sprains are the most common injuries in the world.
 From a misstep off a curb to a rolled ankle on the football field, people from all walks experience this common problem that can lead to more serious conditions.
 Dr. Yeargain specializes in caring for the foot and ankle, and has been treating ankle sprains for years.
 During his medical residency, he worked with professional and college-level athletes at the University of Pittsburgh, and he brings the same level of expert care to patients from all walks of life.
 His approach is always conservative, locating the issue and determining the safest, most direct path to recovery that requires the fewest changes to your lifestyle.
 This often means avoiding surgery altogether, although he is specially trained in minimally invasive surgery, should it be necessary.
 With each case, he designs his treatment protocols to suit the lifestyle of his patient, helping you heal quickly, comfortably, and leaving you stronger than ever before.